Hector Rason: Politics

 In January 1889, Rason was elected to the Western Australian Legislative Council for the Swan district.
 He was a strong supporter of responsible government, and left the Council in October 1890 after responsible government had been established.
 In 1897 he was elected to the Western Australian Legislative Assembly seat of South Murchison, sitting as a supporter of Sir John Forrest's government.
 In 1898, he was appointed president of the royal commission on mining.
 The seat of South Murchison was abolished in 1901, and Rason won the Legislative Assembly seat of Guildford in the general elections of April 1901.
 When George Leake formed his second government in December 1901, Rason was appointed minister for works, holding responsibility for administration of the Coolgardie Water Scheme.
 Under Walter James' premiership from July 1902 until August 1904, he was minister for works and railways, and was also treasurer for a few months from April 1904.
 After Labor took office in August 1904, he became Leader of the Opposition.

 Rason became Premier, Treasurer and Minister for Justice on 25 August 1905, after Henry Daglish's Labor government was defeated.
 Like Daglish, Rason did not have a majority of support, but he was granted an early dissolution in October, and easily won the subsequent general election.
 Later that year he headed the royal commission on immigration.

 Later life

 Rason did not provide firm leadership as premier, and was dogged by family and financial worries.
 In May 1906 he appointed himself as Agent General for Western Australia in London before resigning as premier to take up the post, an action which drew strong criticism.
 He held the post until 1911, after which he pursued a business career in Britain.
+He also became Chairman of the Bode Rubber Estates (1914) Ltd., a company which cultivated natural rubber in British North Borneo.
 He was made Knight Bachelor in 1909.
 He died at Beckenham, Kent, in England on 15 March 1927.